-(1) Mr. Servranckx does not participate in the Corporation's Defined Contribution Pension Plan.
-The Corporation makes contributions to his AGRIC and CFE as disclosed in the "Summary Compensation Table" on pages 51 and 52 of this Circular.
+Mr. Servranckx does not participate in the Corporation's Defined Contribution Pension Plan.
+The Corporation makes contributions to his AGRIC and ARRCO as disclosed in the "Summary Compensation Table" on page 58 of this Circular.

 For information on the valuation methodology and the significant assumptions relied upon in determining the above values for the Corporation's DCPP, see "Elements of Compensation - Pension Plan Benefits - Defined Contribution Pension Plan" in this Section Four.
-Also see Note 4.1 "Measurement of Retirement Benefit Obligations", Note 5.17 "Employee Benefit Plans" in the Corporation's annual audited financial statements.
+Also see Note 4.1 "Measurement of Retirement Benefit Obligations", Note 5.17 "Employee Benefit Plans", and Note 22 "Employee Benefit Plans" in the Corporation's annual audited financial statements.